 A tidy picture of simplicity sat in front of me.
 A study lamp stood on one corner of a heavily lacquered wooden desk along with the obligatory dictionary and thesaurus.
 Offsetting the light in the opposite desk corner, was a radio.
 The rectangular plastic box was one of my most prized possessions given to me during an earlier holiday period.
 Its blackness demanded attention since the rest of the room was quite drab if honestly described; modest if the color of the lighter tan walls were added.
 The radio’s presence also served as a primary companion for an only child who sometimes needed to hear voices of people other than his parents.

 Four drawers were available to keep needed materials and ‘stuff’ that perhaps made me an early minimalist.
 The top thin, center drawer contained pencils, pens, rulers, and geometry tools; along with baseball cards, available for trade or flipping.
 The top drawer to my right contained all the paper I’d need for schoolwork as well as stationery for writing thank you notes to relatives or the pro athletes of my choice.
 Autographs in the 1960’s were obtained for the price of a postage stamp and the willingness to write to a star letting him know he was your favorite.
 The second drawer contained an eclectic connection of important things that I didn’t want to misplace.
 Items such as class pictures, award certificates and a Mad Magazine or two could usually be found in there.
-The third drawer contained my spiral notebooks, which were turned into homemade scorebooks.
+The bottom drawer contained my spiral notebooks, which were turned into homemade scorebooks.
 That bin held the real fruits of my labors and the parts of my study time that helped make real world connections to portions of my schoolwork…a sort of gateway for my imagination to overtake the mundaneness off reading and summarizing a period of history or doing the assigned even or odd numbered math problems.

-Opening the bottom drawer, along with powering up the radio, opened my mind and helped me discover new possibilities beyond the humdrum learning transpiring each day between yellow school bus trips to and from a large, bricked building with over a thousand minds at various stages of receptivity.
+Opening that drawer, along with powering up the radio, opened my mind and helped me discover new possibilities beyond the humdrum learning transpiring each day between yellow school bus trips to and from a large, bricked building with over a thousand minds at various stages of receptivity.
 The drawer held a year’s worth of notebooks keeping running scores of most Boston Celtics and Red Sox games.
 I could have been classified as a real ‘get a lifer’, but for me it was a labor of love.
 And for a time, my schoolwork became secondary to scoring games.

 As I look back at that year at my desk with the radio, I’m amazed how it subliminally developed a pattern of interests and choices for me.
 Teachers speak of ‘teachable moments’, and I was lucky to find a medium providing such moments.
 In retrospect, scoring those games motivated me to imagine and fantasize about a world of possibilities, many which were previously foreign to me.
 It turned me into a pragmatic Walter Mitty of sorts, who still had time to chart a course.

 The motivation to dream and indulge in one’s future has become reduced in today’s world of time pressure, both in school and at home.
-There’s less time to breathe and reflect in schools driven by tests and data; and homes with sometime impractical parent expectations, a quickened pace, and daily choices that seem to multiply to infinity.
+There’s less time to breathe deeply and reflect in schools driven by tests and data; and homes with sometime impractical parent expectations, a quickened pace, and daily choices that seem to multiply to infinity.
 The radio today, along with personal phones and devices reflect endless choices as well, whether it’s the endless streaming and playlists, the 24/7hour news, talk shows, or podcast availability.
 On the AM/FM dial, the incessant chatter of information hardly gives one time to pause, never mind think, process or reflect.
 Much of the commentary that existed in last century’s sports broadcasts are now filled with a commercialism that also feeds into the frenzy of this century’s consumer-based society.